 Shell type commenting, i.e. # is discouraged

-Constants should be defined in the uppercase letters with the underscore to separate the words.
+Constants should be defined in uppercase with the underscore to separate the words.

-Variables can either be in lower camelcase without underscores in them or can be in lowercase with underscores to separate the words.
-E.g. use either $thisIsMyVariable or $this_is_my_variable.
+Variables can either be in lower camelcase without underscores in them or can be in lowercase with underscores to separate the words: $thisIsMyVariable OR $this_is_my_variable are both correct.

 The class name should not be used with abbreviated words and the first letter should always be in uppercase.
 Also, if the class name consists of multiple words, then those can be separated by underscores, but the first letter of each word should be in uppercase.
 Public and protected class variables, i.e. properties and method names should be in camelcase, and private class properties and methods should be preceded by a single underscore.

-Control structure statements, like if, else, for, foreach, while, do, switch etc. should have a space between the control keyword and the opening parenthesis as a difference to the function definitions which do not have any space between the function name and an opening parenthesis.
-Though you are technically allowed to use control statements without curly braces, but as per PEAR coding standard, it is highly encouraged to always use curly braces for the sake of readability and less logical errors.
+Control structure statements like if, else, for, foreach, while, do, switch, etc. should have a space between the control keyword and the opening parenthesis, as opposed to the function definitions which do not have any space between the function name and opening parenthesis.
+You are technically allowed to use control statements without curly braces, but as per PEAR coding standards, it is highly encouraged to always use curly braces for the sake of readability and less logical errors.
 The opening curly brace should be in the same line with the control statement with space after closing parenthesis and the closing curly brace should be in a new line.
 There should be a space on each side of the operators used in control statements.

 Long ternary operators can also be distributed over several lines.